hpc2n/selecting-modules/docs/toolchains.md

 === "UPPMAX (Rackham/Bianca)"

-    Toolchains less visible than on other clusters.
-Most software are built manually without EasyBuild.
-Instead, you load compilers, MPI libraries, math libraries, and other modules individually. *The Easybuild toolchains below are provided to demonstrate common combinations of packages.*
+    Toolchains are less visible than on other clusters.
+Most software was built manually without EasyBuild.
+Expect to load compilers, MPI libraries, math libraries, and other modules individually, taking common EasyBuild toolchains as inspiration.

        * Need only a compiler?
 Search for available GCC or intel modules.
        * Need math libraries, like OpenBLAS?
 Search for that and GCC or intel will be a dependency.
        * Need MPI?
 See UPPMAX documentation about [combinations of compilers and MPI libraries](https://docs.uppmax.uu.se/software/parallel_comb/)

-    The **Easybuild toolchains** below may be found for *some* tools in their names and dependencies:
+    The **EasyBuild toolchains** below may be found for *some* tools in their names and dependencies, but are mainly intended to show which libraries go together.
+Use `ml avail <toolchain>` instead of `ml spider <toolchain>` to see if they are available:

     **GCC Compiler Toolchains**